 David Bobrowitz (b.
-February 21, 1945) is an American composer who has written and published over 175 works, including pieces for concert band, string orchestra and chorus.
-He has published works with Grand Mesa, Neil A. Kjos, Wingert-Jones, Ludgwig Masters, FJH, Daehn Publications, Carl Fischer, Hafabra Music, Southern Music, Belwin, William Allen, Lawson-Gould and Walton Music.
+February 21, 1945) is an American composer who has written and published over 185 works, including pieces for concert band, string orchestra and chorus.
+He has published works with Grand Mesa, Neil A. Kjos, Wingert-Jones, Ludgwig Masters, FJH, Daehn Publications, Carl Fischer, Hafabra Music, Southern Music, Belwin, William Allen, Lawson-Gould, Walton Music and Gary Gilroy Publications.

 He worked as a music educator for the Great Neck Public School System from 1970-2000.
 In that capacity, he taught band, orchestra, string orchestra and jazz band for 30 years, and served as department chair for 25 years.
 As a performer, he has worked as pianist, bass trombonist and baritonist.